IBIS ERMITÀ PROJECT

 After years of difficulties in atmospheric conditions to make the migration in 2022, one of the Ibis, named Ingrid, decided to undertake a solo migration that took him to Catalonia, where he spent a few days in Banyoles and Pals and then continued south and reached the towns of Cadiz.
 This fact inspired the people of the Waldrappteam to try a new migratory route that would cross half of Europe to reach Cadiz, passing through Catalonia.
 In the last 2023 and 2024, groups of migrating ibis have arrived in Catalonia through Alt Empordà and have continued along the coast and pre-coastal areas in their migration south.

-- The two groups of birds will be placed together in an acclimatization cage for a few months to establish the ibis around the cage once the doors are opened a few months later.
+The goal is to establish the ibis around the cage once the doors are opened a few months later.
 It is very important that the acclimatization cage is located in an area with pastures and livestock, which is the preferred habitat of northern bald ibis.